 4 credits.
-Prerequisites: A passing score on both the mathematics and the science placement tests or, if required, successful completion of Sci 12 and Mat 17 or evidence of competency in basic mathematics and science at least equivalent to that of Sci 12 and Mat 17.
-The first semester of a two semester lecture and laboratory course in the sciences for the non-science major.
+Prerequisites: A passing score on both the math and the science placement tests or, if required, successful completion of Sci 100 and Mat 17 or evidence of competency in basic mathematics and science at least equivalent to that of Sci 100 and Mat 17.
+The first semester of a two-semester lecture and laboratory course in the sciences for the nonscience major.
 This course introduces the scientific method and major unifying theories from physics and the earth sciences with applications to real world problems.
 Three lecture hours and two laboratory hours per week.
-Offered fall semester.
-Lab fee.
+Lab Fee.